Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Overview of Relevant Cost-Effectiveness Contrasts

 \section{Overview of Relevant Cost-Effectiveness Contrasts}

 In this paper, we consider a binary treatment setting where assignment is indicated by $A\in \{0,1\}$.
 The goal of CEAs is to characterize the relative cost-effectiveness of these two treatments - necessitating both a cost and efficacy measure.
-In many settings, the total cost, $Y$, includes all costs accumulated under this treatment - e.g., hospitalization and medication costs incurred due to adverse events of the treatment.
-Moreover, costs are typically measured in inflation-adjusted dollars from the \textit{payer's} perspective - not the patient's perspective.
+In many settings, the total cost, $Y$, includes all costs accumulated under this treatment - e.g., hospitalization and medication costs incurred due to adverse events.
+Moreover, costs are typically measured from the \textit{payer's} perspective, not the patient's perspective.
 In single-payer systems like that of the United Kingdom, this would be the National Health Service (NHS).
-For older patients in the United States, the payer of interest in most policy-oriented CEAs is Medicare.
+For older patients in the United States, as in our data analysis to follow, the payer of interest is typically Medicare.
 Though lifetime costs is often of interest, many CEAs set a duration for cost accrual (e.g. 2-year costs) due to follow-up constraints.
-In this paper, we consider a survival time effectiveness measure, $T$.
+In this paper, we consider a survival time effectiveness measure, $D$.
 This is the dominant effectiveness measure in cancer CEAs, the motivating data application of our paper.
-It is especially complicated as survival time is often right-censored either by loss to follow up or study termination.